New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Laboratory-Based Next-Generation Neutrino Experiments and Their Prospects

 \subsubsection{DAMSA}

-DArk Messenger Searches at an Accelerator (DAMSA)~\cite{Jang:2022tsp} is a very short baseline beam dump experiment, aimed to probe the parameter space inaccessible in previous beam dump experiments.
-Given the proximity to the beam dump, the primary background comes from the large number of beam related neutrons (BRN) from the beam interactions in the dump.
-In order to overcome these backgrounds, DAMSA aims to detect two photon or $e^{+}e^{-}$ final states of dark sector particles.
+DArk Messenger Searches at an Accelerator (DAMSA)~\cite{Jang:2022tsp,DAMSA:2026fiw,Bhattarai:2026wxm} is a very short baseline, table-top scale beam dump experiment, aimed to probe the parameter space inaccessible in previous beam dump experiments.
+Given the proximity to the beam dump, the primary background comes from the large number of beam-related neutrons (BRN) from the beam interactions in the dump.
+In order to overcome these backgrounds, DAMSA aims to detect two-photon or $e^{+}e^{-}$ final states, resulting from the decays of dark sector particles.